-Catalist recently announced the launch of a new licenced stock exchange, the Catalist Public Market, specifically designed for New Zealand’s small and medium-sized businesses (SMEs).
+In 2021, Catalist announced the launch of a new licenced stock exchange, the Catalist Public Market, specifically designed for New Zealand’s small and medium-sized businesses (SMEs).
 So, what’s the big deal?

 New Zealand already has a stock market for larger businesses, the NZX, and company shares can already be bought and sold privately, so why will a licensed market for SMEs make such a big difference?
-As the only licensed stock exchange in New Zealand, other than the NZX, we hope to have answered that question by the end of this blog post.
+As the only licensed stock exchange in New Zealand, other than the NZX, we hope to answer that question for you.

 A key difference of licensed markets is the level of information disclosed to investors.
 There’s a general rule, contained in part 2 of the Financial Markets Conduct Act 2013, that anyone selling financial products has to be truthful about those products and can’t mislead buyers.
 However, there’s a big difference between being truthful and telling investors everything they need to know.